'Help us out’: Millions of workers and small businesses worry about a tailspin after stimulus talks break down

 Many said they are counting on an influx of financial support, as they watched bank accounts dwindle since the expiration of most of the previous aid programs in August.

-Latonya Carter, 46, has been out of work for six months after losing her job as a cook at an Elks Lodge in Pensacola, Florida.
+Latonya Carter, 46, has been out of work for six months after losing her job as a cook at an Elks Lodge in Pensacola, Fla.
 She forces a smile for grandkids, as she worries about her water and lights being shut off.
 Her job hasn’t returned, because the lodge didn’t reopen.
 The state denied her unemployment claim.

 “I was hoping for another stimulus check so I could pay my bills," she said.
 “I’m worried about us being in the dark or being without water.
 I’ve never experienced anything like this.
 I just don’t know how it got so bad."

-The decision by President Trump to walk way from the negotiating table is a high-stakes political and economic gamble.
-The nation still has 26 million people on unemployment aid, and more than 4 million small businesses that relied on government aid over the summer.
+The decision by Trump to walk way from the negotiating table is a high-stakes political and economic gamble.
+The nation has 26 million people on unemployment aid, and more than 4 million small businesses that relied on government aid over the summer.
 The economic recovery is slowing on several fronts and could be in danger of backsliding without more aid.
 Business groups including the U.S. Chamber of Commerce and the Business Roundtable warned that a lack of economic stimulus could “worsen” and “prolong” the downturn.

 Already, the unemployed have seen their income cut by more than half in most cases, after the extra $600 weekly benefit expired at the end of July.